Digital Curriculum | Health Science | Principles of Health Science

-Your Introduction to Health Science course is the core of your program’s curriculum in the CTE health science pathway.
-When teaching this foundational class, you are concerned that your students receive the best material to prepare them for success as they pursue careers in health science.
-You also want teaching materials that are appropriate for your students and that satisfy academic and certification standards.
+Your Introduction to Health Science course is the core of your CTE program’s curriculum.
+When teaching this foundational class, you are concerned that your students receive the best material to prepare them for success in health science careers.
+You also want appropriate teaching materials that satisfy academic and certification standards.

 As a provider of a health science curriculum, we’ve heard from educators like you who want to find the best Intro to Health Science curriculum for their students.
 But our solution may not be right for every classroom.